smartdolphin/shopee/README.md

 # Shopee - Price Match Guarantee
-[Shopee - Price Match Guarantee](https://www.kaggle.com/c/shopee-product-matching/overview) challenge is to find similar images for each group.<br>
+[Shopee - Price Match Guarantee](https://www.kaggle.com/c/shopee-product-matching/overview) challenge is to find similar images for each group.<br> I participated in this challenge from 2021-05-03 to 2021-05-11.

 ## Data
 the training set metadata.
 Each row contains the data for a single posting.
 Multiple postings might have the exact same image ID, but with different titles or vice versa.